revaturelabs/interviewquestions/Python/Python-Classes and Objects/Abstraction.md

 </details>

 ---
-9. What will be the output of the following code?
+9. What is the output of the following code?
 ```python3
 from abc import ABC, abstractmethod
 class Abstract(ABC):